nicksnlp/arthunt/README.md

 POSSIBLE FUTURE IMPROVEMENTS:

+12. Improve Boolean search.

-9. highlight words found in the text
+11. highlight words found in the text

 ### Running the project: